Improve trust & experience for advisers on an alternative investment platform

 Problems to solve

-Financial advisers, a new segment of customers for iPartners, require new functionalities such as better 1️⃣ navigation, 2️⃣ user management, 3️⃣ client's investment management and 4️⃣ client onboarding.
+Financial advisers, a new segment of customers for iPartners, require new functionalities compared to self-directed investors.

 1. Advisers are time-poor and want to outsource administrative tasks to their assistants.